mgarralda/hadoop-spark-cluster/README.md

-# hadoop-yarn-spark-docker
+# hadoop-spark-cluster
-This repository contains Docker images for Apache Spark executed on Hadoop YARN
+This repository contains Docker images for Apache Spark executed on Hadoop YARN.

-Downloaded from https://github.com/bartosz25/spark-docker in order to upgrade versions and use on **Windows 10 Docker**.
+Upgrading project downloaded from https://github.com/bartosz25/spark-docker in order to update versions and use on **Windows 10 Docker**.

 Versions: Ubuntu 20.04, Spark v2.4.8 and Hadoop v.2.7.7